Britain's Prime Minister Asks Queen To Suspend Parliament Ahead Of Brexit Deadline

 Parliament had been scheduled to meet during the first two weeks of September and reconvene on Oct.
 9.

 Johnson insists he wants Parliament suspended so he can develop an agenda for his new government.
 He adds that a queen's speech has now been scheduled for Oct.
 14, when he will present his agenda.
-The term for suspending Parliament in this way is "prorogue" — to formally end a session of Parliament without dissolving it.

 Critics, opposition politicians and some members of Johnson's own Conservative party say his maneuver would give lawmakers little time to push back on a no-deal Brexit, which a majority of the Parliament opposes.